IndaPlus23/Turbofishes/sockets-task-8/README.md

 Tobias Hansson has graciously provided some of my old Java code under `./java-examples` a server and client program.
 The client sends two numbers to the server that adds them together and send the result back to the client.
 Your job will be to make something more advanced but the example code should set you off if you want to use Java.

-Viola Söderlund has touched up a very simple Rust server and a client binary under `./rust-example`.
+Viola Söderlund has touched up a very simple Rust server and a client under `./rust-example`.
 Check it out!

 ## Assignments